xieyuheng/inner/notes/00035-why-causation.md

 ## [2022-06-01] About the relation between logic and causation

-By "The Book of Why" and Judea Pearl's work,
+This note was first called "Why logic?", and open with "Why we use logic to understand the world?", but from "The Book of Why" and Judea Pearl's work,
 I understand that logic is not about causation at all.

 Thus this note is wrong.

-This note should not be called "Why logic?" but "Why we understand by causation?".
+This note should not be called "Why logic?" but "Why causation?".

 If we think about inference rules in a logic system.